Avatarchik/pokemongo-decompiledcode-android/README.md

 #Questions?
 Ask on the reddit.

 Email me at ineedacookieplease@gmail.com

 Submit an issue.

 #To-Do's
--Improve Wiki
+-Improve Wiki.

 -Improve APK and Create a iOS version.

 -Make a website.

--Open a Dischord or Slack
+-Open a Dischord or Slack.